kevinadhiguna/wifi-sploit/README.md

 `python wfs.py`<br/>
 Note: You can also run it with python3.
 In case of that, just replace `python` with `python3`.
 4. You will see the appropriate password.
 Otherwise, the correct password may not be listed in the `password.txt`.
 In that case, you can add the most commonly used password in the `password.txt`.

+## Disclaimer

+<b>I am not responsible for any misuse.
+This tool is only for educational purpose.</b>